 The BIRDS Rhythm Festival 1995.

 The Baltimore International Rhythm and Drumming Society (BIRDS) hosted an annual Rhythm Festival held at St. Johns church in Charles Village.
 The festival made rhythm accessible through workshops, performances, an open-air market, kids activities, and an all day drum circle.
 It was an event that brought communities together to recognize and celebrate the power of rhythm to connect.
 The Festival hosted many amazing, internationally renowned musicians and dancers throughout the years, such as Glen Velez, Orlando Cotto, Ubaka Hill and Tony Vacca.
-One great teacher, person and musician who performed, taught and spoke at the 1997 Festival is Babatunde Olatunje, featured in the photo to the left with John Millen (BIRDS founder).
+The 1997 Festival featured the legendary Babatunde Olatunje, seen in the photo to the left with John Millen (BIRDS founder).

-Providing continuity with BIRDS are Rory Turner, who serves in the core leadership team of the BRF, and John Millen, who has been an active advisor and supporter.
-Both Millen and Turner helped launch BIRDS, and served as President of that organization, with Millen spearheading it for many years.
+Menes Yahudah and Turner connected and partnered in 2014 to revive the festival under its current name, the Baltimore Rhythm Festival.
+Providing continuity with BIRDS is Rory Turner, who serves in the core leadership team of the BRF, and John Millen, who has been an active advisor and supporter.

 The Baltimore Rhythm Festival embraces its place as a connecting and in between space in the fabric of our city’s communities.
 That is why we work hard to make the festival a free event open to everyone, and invite members of our community to share their gifts in community spaces and in our drum jams.
 We believe that rhythm connects us in music and other cultural expression, but also see how we are all connected to the larger rhythms of nature and growth, and our well being depends on how we care for nature and one another in the cycles that sustain us.

 That’s why we are partnering with Baltimore organizations in expanding our work to help draw attention to food and local agriculture and celebrate our collective harvests.